 Fujiko Nakaya’s work is simply transcendent.
 Primarily featuring fog, her ephemeral creations are always climate-responsive and influenced mainly by nature.
-Her works are moving and changing, as well as designed to allow visitors to enter and interact with them.
+Her works are moving and changing and designed to allow visitors to enter and interact with them.
 Because the fog installations are always centered on nature, the audience experiences are always varied due to the changes in wind and temperature which occur throughout the day.
-This uniqueness is what has allowed her pieces to be featured in sites like the Guggenheim Museum in Bilbao, as well as the Tate Modern in London, just to name a few.
+This uniqueness has allowed her pieces to be featured in sites like the Guggenheim Museum in Bilbao, as well as the Tate Modern in London, just to name a few.

 The story behind the Fog Sculptures

 Fujiko has been creating her foggy creations since the 1970s.
-Although not as popular in the U.S. as she is in other parts of the world, particularly Europe, Fujiko began making fog installations as a result of her interest in the concept of birth and death.
-At the start of her career, she mainly painted clouds but as artists and society, in general, started to get more aggressive in the 1960s, she switched from clouds to fog because she wanted a subject that could communicate the actuality of society while allowing audiences to interact with the environment.
+Although not as popular in the U.S. as she is in other parts of the world, particularly Europe, Fujiko began making fog installations due to her interest in the concept of birth and death.
+At the start of her career, she mainly painted clouds.
+As artists and society, in general, started to get more aggressive in the 1960s, she switched from clouds to fog because she wanted a subject that could communicate the actuality of society while allowing audiences to interact with the environment.

 Her first fog sculpture in 1970

 Her first sculptures gained prominence after she collaborated with Experiments in Art and Technology1, an American-based non-profit organization that worked since 1967 alongside artists and engineers to create transformative art.
-Her first large installation was exhibited at the Pepsi Pavilion at Expo ’70 at Osaka, Japan.
-For the next decade, Fujiko focused all her energy into developing politically oriented video art, by means of her fog sculptures.
+Her first large installation was exhibited at the Pepsi Pavilion at Expo ’70 in Osaka, Japan.
+For the next decade, Fujiko focused all her energy on developing politically oriented video art by means of her fog sculptures.

 How the fog is created